scott-vincent/refresh/README.md

 build_delay: 200ms
 # If you have a specific sub-directory of your project you want to build.
 build_target_path : "./cmd/cli"
+# Build vue instead of go (binary/command settings will be ignored as there is nothing to run).
+go_or_vue: "vue"
 # What you would like to name the built binary.
 binary_name: refresh-build
 # Extra command line flags you want passed to the built binary when running it.